abbiedaniel/salesforce-maintenance/PD1-Notes.md

 	- if, else if and else statements
  	- for loops
-  	- for loops for arrays or sets
+  	- List or Set for loops
-  	- for loops for soql query
+  	- SOQL for loops: utilize more efficient chunking of SObjects behind the scenes, resulting in reduced heap usage and a lower chance of hitting governor limits for large queries.
   	- while loop
   	- do {...} while loops (will run at least once)
   	- ternary operator